-- develop knowledge and understanding of places and processes through global and UK issues; - explore geographical concepts through two fieldwork trips; - study key contemporary geographical issues that are relevant and insightful; - develop and extend competence in a range of skills including those used in fieldwork, in using maps and in computer software such as Geographical Information Systems (GIS).
+- develop your knowledge and understanding of place, process and interaction through global and UK issues; - explore geographical concepts through two fieldwork trips; - study key contemporary geographical issues that are relevant and insightful; - develop and extend competence in a range of skills including those used in fieldwork, in using maps and in computer software such as Geographical Information Systems (GIS).

-The study of Geography stimulates an interest in and a sense of wonder about people, places and the environment.
+The study of Geography stimulates an interest in and a sense of wonder about places, people and the environment.
 It helps young people make sense of a complex and dynamically changing world.
 The Russell Group of Universities and key employers recognise Geography as one of the key 'facilitating' subjects for entry to degree level study.
-Geography provides a platform for career paths into town planning, architecture, aviation, environmental management, travel and tourism, plus teaching and academia.
+Geography provides a platform for career paths into town planning, architecture, aviation, environmental management, travel and tourism, plus teaching.